Top Things to Do in Hong Kong: Best Activities & Must-Sees

 Things to Do in Hong Kong: Victoria Harbour

-Hong Kong is one of those places that impresses you even before you touch down.
-Wow, there are skyscrapers at the water's edge, vintage trams, temples hidden among modern streets, and neighbourhoods that change their vibe in the space of a few metro stops.
+Hong Kong is a vibrant city that leaves a strong impression even before you arrive.
+You'll see tall skyscrapers by the harbour, old-style trams, peaceful temples hidden between busy streets, and lively neighbourhoods that change character in just a few metro stops.

 🗓️What to Do in Hong Kong Based on Your Stay